CORPORATE GOVERNANCE

 Financial Reporting

-To review the quarterly results and year-end financial statements prior to approval by the Board, focusing particularly on: -
+To review the quarterly results and audited financial statements prior to approval by the Board, focusing particularly on: -

 - changes in or implementation of major accounting policies changes;